duplicity stable version 3.0.3.1 man page

 --max-blocksize number

 If you specify a larger max_blocksize, your difftar files will be larger, but your sigtar files will be smaller.
 If you specify a smaller max_blocksize, the reverse occurs.
-The --max-blocksize option should be in multiples of 512.

 --mf-purge